Things Fall Apart - Lessons for the Whole UnitQuick View

 (0)

-Sixth lesson in SOW looking at main beliefs of Hinduism.
-This lesson looks at one of the worlds most well known Hindus, Gandhi and his belief and practice of Ahimsa.
-Students are familiarized with the biography of Gandhi, his salt march and some of his quotes.
+Third lesson in SOW looking at the main beliefs of Hinduism.
+This lesson looks a the festivals of Diwali and Holi.
+Students look at the stories behind each festival and how Hindus celebrate them today.
 Lessons are designed with non subject specialists in mind to be able to pick up and teach.
 Relevant information is on screen and task information is one screen also.
 Lesson includes all relevant resources ready to print.
 Lessons designed for KS3 but can be adapted up or down to suit ability of students.

 El futuro y yoQuick View